Arming the F-35

 Raytheon adds firepower to the world’s most advanced fighter jet

-The world’s most advanced fighter jet needs the most advanced weapons to defeat ever-evolving threats.
+The world’s most advanced fighter jet needs the most advanced weapons.

 The F-35 can carry up to two AIM-9X missiles on its wings and four AIM-120 AMRAAM missiles internally.
-Raytheon is continuing test firings and integration of the AIM-9X missile, with introduction across the F-35 fleet expected next year.
+Raytheon is continuing to test-fire and equip aircraft with the AIM-9X missile, with introduction across the F-35 fleet expected in 2020.

-JSM missile: The Joint Strike Missile is the only fifth-generation cruise missile that will be integrated onto the F-35, and it will also be available for use on other aircraft intended for Offensive Anti-Surface Warfare applications.
+JSM missile: The Joint Strike Missile is the only fifth-generation cruise missile that will be carried by the F-35, and it will also be available for use on other aircraft intended for Offensive Anti-Surface Warfare applications.

 The missile’s design will allow it to be carried internally on the F-35, which helps increase the aircraft’s stealth capabilities.
 The JSM missile is suitable for use on the F-35’s A or C variants.

-And there's Raytheon’s Joint Precision Approach Landing System, or JPALS, the only military ground-based augmentation system in the world.
+And there's Raytheon’s Joint Precision Approach Landing System, or JPALS, a military, ground-based landing system.
 The Joint Strike Fighter will be the first to use it.